South Durham and Lancashire Union Railway: Amalgamation

 In 1859 a company had been formed to link the Newcastle & Carlisle Railway with the S&DR via the Derwent Valley; by 1860 this had grown into the Newcastle, Derwent & Weardale Railway, which now bypassed the S&DR and linked with the SD&LUR, and the North British and London & North Western (LNWR) railways were providing two thirds of the capital.
 The LNWR proposed to build warehouses in Hartlepool and buy shares in the West Hartlepool Railway.
 The North Eastern Railway (NER), formed in 1854 by amalgamation, at the time was the largest railway company in the country and controlled the East Coast Main Line from Knottingley, south of York, through Darlington to Berwick-upon-Tweed.
 When they approached the S&DR with a proposal to merge, the S&DR deciding they preferred a merger with the NER than eventually become part of the LNWR, entered negotiations.
 Opposed by the NER, the Newcastle, Derwent & Weardale Railway bill was approved by the House of Commons in 1861, although the line was eventually rejected by the House of Lords.
 The SD&LUR and EVR merged with the S&DR on 30 June 1862, and the S&DR and North Eastern Railway merged on 13 July 1863.

 Operations

 Traffic increased rapidly and the line was doubled, starting with the section from Bowes to the summit at Stainmore in 1866, followed by the line from Barnard Castle to the Tees Valley Junction.
 The NER opened the Tees Valley Railway to Middleton-in-Teesdale in 1868.
-Doubling of the line to Tebay, except for Belah and Kirkby Stephen and Kirkby Stephen and Sandy Bank had been approved by 1875.
-The section between Belah to Kirkby Stephen was approved in 1889, and this involved the doubling of the Aitygill, Merrygill and Podgill viaducts.
+Doubling of the line to Tebay, except for Belah to Kirkby Stephen and Kirkby Stephen to Sandy Bank had been approved by 1875.
+The section between Belah and Kirkby Stephen was approved in 1889, and this involved the doubling of the Aitygill, Merrygill and Podgill viaducts.
 Smardale Gill Viaduct was built wide enough for double track, but single track was laid to ease the curve.